randomhost/icinga/README.md

 Usage
 -----

+### Check plugins

-A basic approach at using this package could look like this:
+A basic approach at using a check plugin built with this package could look like
+this:

 ```php
 <?php